Mehrdadt1999/MRI_Preprocessing/README.md

 ## 8. Histogram of Height, Width and channels of pics
 In this part I plot histogram of Height, Width and slices of pictures.
 I do this for find out the distribution of my data (pictures).

+## 9. Add Label to Dataframe
+Based on Dataset I find out that the label of dataset, stored in [marksheet.csv](https://github.com/DIAGNijmegen/picai_labels/blob/main/clinical_information/marksheet.csv).
+I stored this file in this repository and you can access to it. labels stored in `case_csPCa` column.